 PETS/ASSISTANCE ANIMAL POLICY

-PETS ARE ALLOWED to those Tenants living in designated elderly or designated disabled properties.
-Pet owners in these communities must abide by any Pet Rules, Pet Policy and Pet Addendum in place at the property.
+PETS ARE ALLOWED at this facility.
+There is a limit of one pet per Tenant household.
+Pet owners must sign and abide by the “Pet Policy and Rules” in place at the property.
 A pet may be disallowed to a pet owner for failure to comply with the aforementioned Pet Policies.

-Assistance Animals are not considered pets.
+Assistance animals defined as (1) service animals, and (2) other trained or untrained animals that do work, perform tasks, provide assistance, and/or provide therapeutic emotional support for individuals with disabilities, are not considered pets.
+Persons with disabilities may request a reasonable accommodation for assistance animals.

-PETS ARE ALLOWED only with written permission from management, and under the terms of the Lease Agreement which includes a signed Pet Rules addendum.
+PETS ARE ALLOWED only with written permission from management, and under the terms of the Lease Agreement which includes a signed Pet Policy and Rules addendum.
 SOME PET RESTRICTIONS MAY APPLY.

+PLUMBING

+Tenants may not flush inappropriate items down their toilets, tubs, or sinks, and will be charged actual cost for repairs.
+Plumbing and sanitary sewer line emergencies can pose a health and safety hazard, create interruptions in service for Tenant and others, and cause significant property damage.
+Examples of inappropriate items include paper towels, cat litter, wipes not designed for toilets, rags, diapers, food, hand wipes, baby wipes, sanitary napkins, newspaper, toys, silverware, and clothing.

 SCOOTER / ELECTRIC WHEELCHAIR POLICY